q2333gh/explorer/readme.txt

       3.you can package and run proj.jar

-u can use maven package ,and get jar file run the jar  in background mode:
+u can use maven package ,and get jar file run the jar in background mode: nohup java -jar your-app.jar & command explain:
+  & : In your case, it means to run the command in the background and
+    return the shell prompt immediately without waiting for the command to finish.
+  nohup: used to tell a process to ignore any SIGHUP (hang up) signals that it receives.